vizzly-co/docs/content/csv-supported-field-types.md

 As a CSV doesn't provide the data types of each field, in Vizzly we predict the field types based on what we can parse.

-Currently the rules are strict, but we hope to make this more flexible as we continue to develop the product.
-If there's a format you'd expect us to support, please let us know.
+Currently the rules are strict, but are working on expanding these rules.
+If there's a format you'd like us to support, please let us know.

-Here are the rules on how we'd parse your CSV.

-## Dates & Times
+## Date Times
-We support
 - ISO 8601
-- `MM/DD/YYYY hh:mm`
+- MM/DD/YYYY hh:mm
-- `YYYY-MM-DD`
+- YYYY-MM-DD

-## Just a date
+## Date
 - ISO 8601
-- `YYYY/MM/DD`
+- YYYY/MM/DD

-## Just a time
+## Time
-For fields which just contain times, we support the ISO8601 format.
+- ISO 8601

 ## Decimal
 We currently only support decimals with a `.` deliminator.
 Thousands separators are currently not supported.
 For example `3,000.45` is not supported, but `3000.45` is.